Socioeconomic facts and data about rural Ontario

 Population dynamics

-The latest census shows more rural CSDs experienced positive population growth in the 5-years leading to 2021 than at any time since 1996, almost doubling the number of rural CSDs growing 10% or more (Table 1).
+The latest census shows that more rural CSDs grew in population in the 5 years leading to 2021 than at any time since 1996.
+The number of rural CSDs with growth of 10% or more nearly doubled (Table 1).
 The detailed CSD data provides evidence of a pandemic related shift in rural population growth.

 Conditions in rural communities are reversing decades-long established trends, such as:

-- evidence of stronger population growth, labour markets, and housing markets
+- There is evidence of stronger population growth, labour markets, and housing markets.

-- erosion of housing affordability in Toronto and a progressively larger number of baby boomers retiring starting the shift towards stronger population growth in rural CSDs between 2011 and 2016
+- Erosion of housing affordability in Toronto has led to more baby boomers retiring.
+This shift is causing stronger population growth in rural CSDs from 2011 to 2016.

-- the pandemic causing remote work to become a viable alternative to traditional work arrangements
+- The pandemic caused remote work to become a viable alternative to traditional work arrangements.

 - Net out-migration from urban areas (notably the Toronto CMA) accounts for almost all of the population growth in rural Ontario.
 It started to accelerate in 2016 and recently hit a record high, supporting rural population growth.
-While net out-migration from the Toronto CMA may ease in the post pandemic period, its resilience since 2020 suggests rural communities may want to prepare for a sustained period of robust population growth to be prudent.
+Net out-migration from the Toronto CMA might slow after the pandemic.
+However, since 2020, its resilience shows that rural areas should get ready for strong population growth.

 ---|---|---|---|---|---|---|---|---|---|---|

-Figures 13 and 14 in the appendix are maps showing changes in population from the census periods 2011–2016 and 2016–2021, respectively.
+Figures 12 and 13 in the appendix are maps showing changes in population from the census periods 2011–2016 and 2016–2021, respectively.
 The changes are at the CSD level of geography.
 CSDs generally correspond to lower-tier municipalities.
 There is significant variation in population growth among rural CSDs.
-For instance, all CSDs experiencing zero or negative population growth were located in rural areas, while the fastest growing CSDs were also rural.
+For example, all CSDs with zero or negative population growth were in rural areas.
+In contrast, the fastest growing CSDs were also rural.

 Heavily populated areas like the Toronto CMA experienced moderate growth (less than 10%).